MrCichy94/FriendsAnalyzer/README.md

 ![newfriendsadded](./img/img3.png)

 #### 4) If you want change directors files to compare, u should use RESET button.
-    For more, i try protect the program to strange behavior with block try/catch(exp) communicate user what he should do.
+    For more, i try protect the program from strange behavior with block try/catch(exp) communicate user what he should do.
 ![mainmenu](./img/img4.png)

 #### 5) Program ready to use for user, looks like here- with icon, with .exe file and .jar in same directory.